openstack/governance/reference/pti/python.rst

 All OpenStack projects use `pbr`__ for consistent operation of setuptools.
-To accomplish this, all ``setup.py`` files only contain a simple setup function that enabled pbr.
+To accomplish this, all ``setup.py`` files only contain a simple setup function that enabled *pbr*.
 Actual project configuration is then handled in ``pyproject.toml`` or ``setup.cfg``.

 .. __: https://docs.openstack.org/pbr/latest/